 Place an order for the Cunningham Panel™ and submit the patient’s information.

-Specimen Collection Kit
+Specimen Collection Supplies

 We will send specimen collection supplies by express shipping to the patient address provided, which may require about 2-3 business days to arrive, depending on the patient’s location.